dougaparry/dougaparry.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on <a href="https://scholar.google.co.za/citations?user=EhrDFkYAAAAJ&hl=en">my Google Scholar profile</a>.
+You can also find my articles on <a href="https://scholar.google.co.za/citations?user=EhrDFkYAAAAJ&hl=en">Google Scholar</a>.

 ## Peer reviewed articles